-Your product is perfected and ready to launch - all you need to do is tell people about it.
-While you are scrolling your social media news feeds, you are likely to bump into at least one great marketing campaign.
+Your product is perfected and ready to launch – all you need to do is tell people about it.
+While you are scrolling your news feeds, you are likely to bump into dozens of amazing social media campaign ideas.
 Thanks to the digital world, engagement with the customers has never been easier.
-But before you pick one campaign, it is important that your chosen strategy fits your specific goal.
+But before you pick your perfect campaign ideas, it is important that your chosen strategy fits your specific goal.

 Do you need to make people aware of your business?
 Do you want to engage potential customers, or the ones who already bought from you?
 Do you feel it is time to nurture your relationship with the existing customers?
 Some campaigns’ goals tend to overlap – they can simultaneously engage with your existing followers and customers and help you acquire the new ones.